PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 unchanged pending one straight-line owner.
 Focused and affected sequential validation report `2 passed, 1 xfailed` and `476 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements that late swish/very-late layout-tail owner.
+It passes the context model and shared LayoutState to the public swish cleanup, then forwards the exact shared context and unchanged layout-Transpose option to the existing four-stage tail.
+The swish mapping and complete nested tail tuple are returned unchanged, in fixed source order, with both raw identities preserved.

+The lowerer replaces only the two observation-only child locals with one outer result.
+The late dequant hard-sigmoid/unary composite remains the immediate predecessor, and the phase-recorded very-late broadcast reconciliation remains the immediate successor.
+The swish compatibility wrapper, nested owner boundaries, independent routes, graph mutations, guards, public behavior, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+Runtime identity coverage, 479 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The
+phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 57 to 56.